 6. Leisure & Social Activities: AU$100 – AU$200/month

 Brisbane is a lively, student-friendly city with an efficient transport system that makes commuting convenient for students.
-Whether you’re heading to the University of Queensland, exploring nearby neighborhoods, or visiting local cafes and cultural hotspots, the city offers multiple transport options to suit different needs and lifestyles.
-Students living in student apartments in Brisbane or off-campus housing in Australia can travel across the city easily and affordably.
+Whether you’re heading to the University of Queensland, exploring nearby neighbourhoods, or visiting local cafes and cultural hotspots, the city offers multiple transport options to suit different needs and lifestyles.
+Students living in student residence Brisbane or off-campus housing in Australia can travel across the city easily and affordably.

-Brisbane is one of those cities that instantly makes students feel at home.
-Safe, sunny, and full of life, it strikes the perfect balance between study and play.
 The student life in Brisbane revolves around its buzzing cafes, riverside hangouts, and year-round events that make every week feel like an adventure.
 Whether you’re catching up on assignments or exploring the outdoors, this city never runs out of the best things to do in Brisbane.
-Known for its low crime rate and laid-back vibe, Brisbane’s student-friendly neighbourhoods offer easy access to libraries, study lounges, and cool hangout spots.
+Known for its low crime rate and laid-back vibe, Brisbane’s student-friendly neighbourhoods offer access to libraries, study lounges, and cool hangout spots.
+Students in Brisbane can easily access a thriving restaurant scene, offering a variety of cuisines.
 You’ll find plenty of cafes like The Gunshop Café and Coffee Anthology, perfect for long study sessions or quick caffeine breaks.

 When it’s time to unwind, students usually head to Howard Smith Wharves or Felons Brewing Co. for after-class hangouts, while Roma Street Parkland and Kangaroo Point Cliffs are local favourites for picnics, jogging, or sunset views.
 Nightlife in Brisbane is electric too, with hotspots like The Met and Prohibition Brisbane drawing crowds of students every weekend.
-Want to explore more?
-Here’s a quick guide to the best clubs in Brisbane.
+From the Brisbane Festival and Riverfire to the Regional Flavours Food Festival, the city celebrates creativity, culture, and community year-round.
+These events give international students a great way to connect, experience local life, and enjoy their time beyond academics in this sunshine state.

 Brisbane is home to prestigious educational institutions that attract students nationally and internationally with strong academic programs and supportive campus communities.
-For students seeking student accommodations in Brisbane, Amber properties provide convenience, modern amenities, and a lively student lifestyle.
+For students seeking student housing in Brisbane, Amber properties don't provide just student housing Brisbane; they give convenience, modern amenities, and a lively student lifestyle in southern Queensland.